flexera-public/policy_templates/cost/aws/savings_realized/README.md

 ## What it does

-This Policy uses Optima to determine a view of total savings realized from using Compute Reservations, Savings Plans, and Spot Instances in AWS, for the entire Organization or specific billing centers across a period of historical months.
+This Policy uses Optima to determine a view of total savings realized from using Compute Reservations, Savings Plans, and Spot Instances in AWS, for the entire Organization or specified billing centers across a period of historical months.

 ## Functional Details